Marketing Cloud Access, Support, and Process

 - Have basic knowledge of HTML coding for troubleshooting purposes

-Upon Marketing Cloud account set-up, new users will be assigned to a Business Unit and the user will be guided through their first email creation and email send with their respective training team.
+Upon the Marketing Cloud account set-up, new users will be assigned to a Business Unit and the user will be guided through their first email creation and email send with their respective training team.

 Individuals will be provided with the necessary Marketing Cloud access, as related to their role.